Instructions for BISEPTOL

 Phenytoin, barbiturates, PAS increase the manifestations of folic acid deficiency while using with Biseptol.

-Derivatives of salicylic acid enhance the effect of Biseptol.
+Derivatives of salicylic acid enhance the effect of Biseptol antibiotic.

-Ascorbic acid, hexamethylenetetramine (like other urinary acidifying drugs) increase the risk of crystalluria during the use of Biseptol.
+Ascorbic acid, hexamethylenetetramine (like other urinary acidifying pills) increase the risk of crystalluria during the use of Biseptol.

 Kolestiramin reduces absorption while taking it with other drugs, so it should be taken 1 h after or 4-6 h before taking co-trimoxazole.

-With simultaneous use with drugs that inhibit bone marrow hematopoiesis, the risk of myelosuppression increases.
+With simultaneous use with pills that inhibit bone marrow hematopoiesis, the risk of myelosuppression increases.

 In some cases, Biseptol® can increase the concentration of digoxin in the blood plasma of elderly patients.